California Health Insurance Overview

 If you earn less than 250 percent of the federal poverty level, a Silver plan might be the right option.
 You will receive cost-sharing reductions along with tax credits to help you pay the premium and out-of-pocket expenses.
 While the tax credits are available for all plans, the cost-sharing reductions are only an option if you purchase a Silver plan.

-These plans are also a good choice for people who are relatively healthy but intend to use their insurance.
-The premium is much lower than a Gold plan, and the out-of-pocket expenses are less than a Catastrophic or Bronze plan.
+These plans are also a good choice for relatively healthy people who intend to use their insurance.
+The premium is much lower than a Gold plan, and the out-of-pocket expenses are less than a Bronze plan.

-If you are young and healthy, you can benefit from a Catastrophic or Bronze plan.
-The premiums are low, but the high out-of-pocket costs make these plan a poor choice for people who expect to spend much time at the doctor’s office.
-Anyone is eligible for a Bronze plan, but you must be 30 or younger to get a Catastrophic plan.
+If you are young and healthy, you can benefit from a Bronze plan.
+The premiums are low, but the high out-of-pocket costs make this plan a poor choice for people who expect to spend much time at the doctor’s office.

 Get Help Comparing Health Insurance Plans in California